bstraa/dsp/02-editors.md

 What terminal editor will you use?
 How did you make your decision?

-I will use the emacs terminal editor.
-I made my decision by deciding that it was best to choose between emacs and vim.
-I really like their speed and universality.
-Specifically, it is complementary to use them with their appropriate graphical editor.

-I chose emacs over vim ultimately because I disliked the different modes in vim.
+I will use emacs as a terminal editor.
+I knew emacs and vim are universally used and have stood the test of time.
+Also, it seems beneficial to have matching terminal and graphical editors.
+Ultimately, after experimenting with both editors, I landed on emacs.
+I really disliked how vim had three different modes.

 ---